sampathpavan/weatherproject/README.md

 # Weather App using spring boot and React

 This Application uses OpenWeather api and empowers users to access real-time weather data based on their location coordinates.
-In the main UI user will be asked to allow the permission and after allowing the permission user will be able to see the temperature, cityname, latitude and longitude.
+In the main UI user will be asked to allow the permission and after granting the permission user will be able to see the temperature, cityname, latitude and longitude.
 User can also able to see the weather history, weather chart based on frequency.